Shadymansour19/2048-terminal/README.md

 # 2048-terminal

 **2048-terminal** is a lightweight, ncurses-based clone of the popular 2048 puzzle game, designed to run natively inside your Linux terminal.
-It brings the addictive slide-and-merge gameplay into a distraction-free colorful text-based environment — perfect for quick breaks.
+It brings the addictive slide-and-merge gameplay into a distraction-free, colorful, text-based environment — perfect for quick breaks.

 ---